 In the rest of the Chaffee House, the period rooms will remain intact, reinterpreted through the new prototype exhibition Bound Together: Complexities of Black-White Relations in Early Windsor.
 The new exhibition explores themes such as work, privacy, family, and religion, and illustrates the complex network of relationships between Dr. Chaffee, his white family members, and the enslaved Africans who served them.

-We know that during Dr. Chaffee’s lifetime, Jack Japhet Pell, Elizabeth “Betty” Stevenson, Betty’s mother (whose name is still not known), and Sarah were people of color who lived with and were enslaved by the white members of the Chaffee family.
+We know that during Dr. Chaffee’s lifetime, Jack Japhet Pell, Elizabeth “Betty” Stevenson, and Sarah were people of color who lived with and were enslaved by the white members of the Chaffee family.
 They worked alongside Nancy Toney, who was enslaved by the family of Dr. Hezekiah Chaffee, Jr. in the red house next door to his father’s.

 The enslaved women who worked for the Chaffee families were likely household servants, performing tasks such as cooking, cleaning, laundry, and childcare under the supervision of the Chaffee women.
 Jack Pell probably worked as a farm laborer, but his 1790 baptism record suggests he may have also served as a bodyguard and physician’s assistant on Dr. Chaffee’s house calls, as Windsor’s first black doctor Primus Manumit had done when he was enslaved by Dr. Alexander Wolcott.